NomotoK/doris-mcp-lite/INSTALL.md

 - It will **check your Python version** and ensure it is compatible (3.8+).
 - It will **check if `uv` is installed** and prompt you to install it if not.
-- It **automatically detects** if you are already inside a Doris-MCP-Server project.
+- It **automatically detects** if you are already inside a Doris-MCP-Lite project.
 - If not detected, it will prompt you:
     - **Option 1**: Automatically clone and install the server project via GitHub
     - **Option 2**: Use an existing installation (pip-installed or manually cloned)